JLU-BCF/JHaaS/README.md

 > Depending on your local setup you might run to an issue that helm repos aren't cached locally.
 Just run `helm repo update` manually and try again.

-## JHaaS First steps
+## JHaaS / Authentik: First steps

-After deploying JHaaS you might to login first time.
-Therefore, ask OpenTofu/Terraform for the generated password for authentik by running:
+After deployment, it is time to log in for the first time.
+To get the password for the bootstrap user, run:

 ```
 tofu output authentik_password
 ```

-Use this password in conjunction with the JHaaS Authentik Bootstrap E-Mail (default: `akadmin@jhaas.intern`) that you might have set in your terraform values.
-You will be prompted to setup multi factor authentication and to store the multi factor recovery codes.
-This will be the first Authentik admin account.
+Use this password in combination with the bootstrap email address that you entered in the configuration (default: `akadmin@jhaas.intern` if bootstrap email left blank).
+You will be guided through the creation of the two-factor authentication and recovery codes will be created for the account.
+The bootstrap account is the (first) admin account for Authentik.

+In order to obtain suitable permissions in the JHaaS portal, your account must be a member of groups `portal_leaders`, `portal_admins` and `admins`.
 Go to `authentik settings -> admin interface -> directory -> users` and open the `akadmin` user.
-You might want to add the groups `portal_leaders`, `portal_admins` and `admins` to this user.
-You might also want to set a proper Family and Given Name for that user.
+Add the named groups to your account.
+You might also want to set a proper Family and Given Name for your account.

-Head back to the JHaaS Portal, navigate to your account settings and click on "sync roles".

-The JHaaS system is now ready to be used.
+Head back to the JHaaS Portal, navigate to your account settings and click on `sync roles`.
+The JHaaS system is now fully operational.

 ## In-Depth: Components of JHaaS